How Long To Rest Pork Butt? Discover The Unspoken Secrets To Juicy & Tender Pulled Pork!

 5. Avoid Cutting Into It: Resist the urge to cut the meat during rest.
 Cutting lets out juices that make the meat moist and tasty.

-6. Don’t Ignore Temperature: After resting, ensure the internal temperature of the pork butt is above 145°F before pulling or slicing.
-This is the safe minimum temperature for consumption.
+6. Don’t Ignore Temperature: After resting, ensure the internal temperature of the pork is above 145°F before pulling or slicing.

 what-not-to-do-when-resting-pork-butts

-Avoiding these common mistakes will reward you with a perfectly rested, juicy, tender pork butt.
+Avoiding these common mistakes will reward you with a perfectly rested, juicy, tender pork shoulder.
 Remember, patience is key in the resting process.
 The wait will be worth it!

 FAQs